stratosphereips/DoH-Research/README.md

 - A dataset of well-known and verified DoH providers as they are advertised on the Internet.
 This is the first comprehensive list of DoH providers that include all other lists.
 - A dataset on DoH servers around the world found by an Internet scan of their ports and verification with a novel Nmap NSE script.
 These are mostly still _unknown_ DoH servers that the public is setting up and most are not published yet.

-The dataset of well-known DoH providers is in the file ```confirmed-doh-servers-v1.csv```.
+The dataset of well-known DoH providers is in the file ```DoH Internet Servers Dataset.csv```.
 Its columsn are:

-    IP: IP address of the DoH server
+    IP Address: IP address of the DoH server
-    H1JSON: If it supports HTTP/1 in JSON format.
-    H2JSON: If it supports HTTP/2 in JSON format.
-    H1GET: If it supports HTTP/1 with GET method.
-    H2GET: If it supports HTTP/2 with GET method.
-    H1POST: If it supports HTTP/1 with POST method.
-    H2POST: If it supports HTTP/2 with POST method.
+    Domain Name 1: Domain associated with the IP Domain Name 2: Domain associated with the IP Domain Name 3: Domain associated with the IP Domain Name 4: Domain associated with the IP
+    ASN: ASN associated with the IP

-The dataset of DoH servers found around the world is in the file ```list-of-doh-servers-internet.txt```.
+The dataset of DoH servers found around the world is in the file ```list-of-doh-servers-internet.csv```.
 Its columns are:

     IP: IP address of the DoH server
+    HTTP1-JSON: If it supports HTTP/1 in JSON format.
+    HTTP2-JSON: If it supports HTTP/2 in JSON format.
+    HTTP1-RFC-GET: If it supports HTTP/1 with GET method.
+    HTTP2-RFC-GET: If it supports HTTP/2 with GET method.
+    HTTP1-RFC-POST: If it supports HTTP/1 with POST method.
+    HTTP2-RFC-POST: If it supports HTTP/2 with POST method.
+    TLS 1.3 support: If it supports TLS/1.3
-    domain: domain that we assume is related to given our analysis.
+    hostname: hostname that we assume is related to the DoH server

 The NMAP NSE script can be found in the folder ```nmap-script```.